fako/writing/main/characters/tera.md

 Her only way to deal with this problem and create worlds that benefit her is to trust her mother [Sinia](sinia.md).
 Because Sinia can now whether a choice will have a good or bad outcome for the person involved Sinia can help Tera create worlds that benefit her.
 Of course Sinia makes sure that these worlds also benefit her.
-A reality where she and The Barbarian King are happily in love with each other is something Tera strongly desires, but Sinia will keep her away from.
+A reality where she and The Savage King are happily in love with each other is something Tera strongly desires, but Sinia will keep her away from.
-Many paintings that depict Tera and The Barbarian King in each others arms stand in a dusty basement, but Tera fears to step through them, because Sinia refuses to go with her and warns her for suffering.
+Many paintings that depict Tera and The Savage King in each others arms stand in a dusty basement, but Tera fears to step through them, because Sinia refuses to go with her and warns her for suffering.
 Instead she waits for Xite to come to her.
-This procrastination of Tera's love for The Barbarian King only makes it stronger.
+This procrastination of Tera's love for The Savage King only makes it stronger.